danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/EventFrameApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **createEventFrame**
-> createEventFrame(webId: string, eventFrame: Models.PIEventFrame, extraHttpRequestParams?: any)
+> createEventFrame(webId: string, eventFrame: Models.PIEventFrame, webIdType?: string, extraHttpRequestParams?: any)

 Create an event frame as a child of the specified event frame.